said1210UW/said1210UW.github.io/_portfolio/portfolio-3.md

 ---
 # Predicting Sentiment from Product Reviews

-This project examined product review data from Amazon.com to predict whether the sentiments about a product are positive or negative.
+This project examined product review data from Amazon.com to predict whether the sentiments about a product are positive or negative

 **Project Results:**
 - Train a logistic regression model to predict the sentiment of product reviews